sr99622/onvif-mcp/docs/MEDIAMTX.md

 These values are required for operation.
 Stop and prompt the user if they are not provided.

-## nginx requirement

-Install nginx first, it will be needed later.
-Once nginx is set up, continue.

 ## Binary Executable

 location: https://github.com/bluenviron/mediamtx/releases